-- 7.1 The cost of the repair will be recharged as shown in Appendix 2. - 7.2 No charge will be made for any additional administration or 'handling' fees. - 7.3 A minimum job cost will apply on all repairs carried out and this will be forwarded onto the Contract Holder/former Contract Holder.
+- 7.1 The cost of the repair will be recharged as shown in Appendix 2. - 7.2 No charge will be made for any additional administration or 'handling' fees. - 7.3 A minimum job cost will apply on all repairs carried out and this will be forwarded onto the tenant/former tenant.
 There is no set maximum price limit.
-An exception to this is the cost of any repairs undertaken by Contractors employed by Caerphilly Homes where the actual cost charged to Caerphilly Homes will be forwarded onto the Contract Holder. - 7.4 Where the Contract Holder uses the Caerphilly Homes out of hours emergency service due to accidental or criminal damage (not fair wear and tear), the recharge will depend on the damage that has been caused and where it relates to criminal damage, consideration will be given to a recharge subject to the receipt of a declaration of truth form.
-Where a recharge applies this will be for the cost of the call out in addition to the cost of any repair undertaken.

-- 7.5 Where a Contract Holder uses the Caerphilly Homes emergency service for non-emergency repairs such as calls which could wait until the next working day, the Contract Holder will be recharged for the cost of the call-out but not for the cost of the repair. - 7.6 Where a prior appointment has been made with the Contract Holder to carry out a repair and access is not available the Contract Holder will be recharged for the cost of the no access call at the standard rate. (no minimum charge applies).
-Where Caerphilly Homes fail to attend an appointment at the agreed time and subject to financial loss being evidenced, compensation to the Contract Holder based on the standard no access rate will be considered.
+An exception to this is the cost of any repairs undertaken by Contractors employed by Caerphilly Homes where the actual cost charged to Caerphilly Homes will be forwarded onto the tenant. - 7.4 Where the tenant uses the Council's out of hours emergency service due to accidental or criminal damage (not fair wear and tear), the recharge will depend on the damage that has been caused and where it relates to criminal damage, consideration will be given to a recharge subject to the receipt of a declaration of truth form.
+Where a recharge applies this will be for the cost of the call out in addition to the cost of any repair undertaken. - 7.5 Where a tenant uses the Council's emergency service for nonemergency repairs such as calls which could wait until the next working day, the tenant will be recharged for the cost of the call-out but not for the cost of the repair. - 7.6 Where a prior appointment has been made with the tenant to carry out a repair and access is not available the tenant will be recharged for the cost of the no access call at the standard rate. (no minimum charge applies).
+Where the Council fail to attend an appointment at the agreed time and subject to financial loss being evidenced, compensation to the tenant based on the standard no access rate will be considered.